Captain Planet and the Planeteers: Educational goals

 The episode titled "A Formula for Hate" (1992) was also unusual for the series in that it was the first episode in an American children's animated series to directly deal with the HIV/AIDS pandemic.
 In the episode, Skumm and one of his rat henchmen brainwashes a local community into thinking the virus can be spread through casual contact and thus causing people to hate and fear a young man, infected with HIV, named Todd Andrews (voiced by Neil Patrick Harris, with his mother voiced by Elizabeth Taylor).
-Captain Planet tells the truth about AIDS to the entire basketball game with help from Todd's coach.
-Then Captain Planet catches Skumm and his rat henchman and hand him over to the police.
+Captain Planet tells the truth about AIDS to the entire basketball team with help from Todd's coach.
+Then Captain Planet catches Skumm and his rat henchman and handed them over to the police.

 Franchise extension

 Pyle and Boxer demanded that the series' merchandise be made sustainably; because of this, several of the companies producing Captain Planet-themed merchandise had to completely overhaul their means of production to manufacture recycled and recyclable products.